What is neuromarketing?

 Images with people, especially babies, tend to attract longer and more focused attention.

-But, when a person in the ad is looking directly at you, people tend to focus more on the face and less on the content or ad.
+But, when a person in the ad looks directly at you, people tend to focus more on the face and less on the content or ad.
 When the person is looking at the content, readers are naturally prompted to also look at the content.
 Studies looking at the effectiveness of baby photos in ads demonstrate this well.

 Pick images that create a natural eye flow to the accompanying copy rather than away from the copy.